junction-labs/junction-client/README_ALPHA_TESTERS.md

 cargo xtask python-build
 ```

 That's it!
-After you're done, run `source .venv/bin/activate` your virtualenv
+After you're done, run `source .venv/bin/activate` to activate your
-and get started with `import junction`.
-Head back to the `README` and our
+virtualenv and get started with `import junction`.
+Head back to the `README` and
-samples to get started.
+our samples and see what you can cook up.

-To install `junction` into any other virtualenv, set your `VIRTUAL_ENV`
+> **ADVANCED TIP**: To install `junction` into any other virtualenv, set your
-environment variable and run `cargo xtask python-build`
+`VIRTUAL_ENV` environment variable and run `cargo xtask python-build`

 ### Using Junction in Rust

 If you'd like to try Junction in plain Rust, feel free.
 We're not focusing on
-the experience here yet, but feedback is still welcome.
+the experience yet, but would still welcome feedback on the core APIs.

 Take a dependency on the `junction_core` crate with by adding `junction_core = {
 version = "0.1", path = "path/to/your/clone/crate/junction-core"}` to your